minor/lucidly/README.md

-# No Shot
+# NoShot

 **Master the art of prompting.** Like Leetcode, but for the age of AI.

-No Shot is a competitive learning platform that benchmarks and gamifies your ability to prompt AI models to write code.
+NoShot is a competitive learning platform that benchmarks and gamifies your ability to prompt AI models to write code.
 Solve challenges, climb leaderboards, and sharpen your prompting skills.

 🔗 **Live at [noshot-ai.vercel.app](https://noshot-ai.vercel.app/)**